inBeat/inbeat-website/content/top-influencers/tiktok/painters/united-states/_index.md

 ---
-title: Top 10 Painters TikTok Influencers In United States In 2023
+title: Top 10 Painters TikTok Influencers In United States In 2024
 description: >-
-  Find top painters TikTok influencers in United States in 2023.
-Most popular hashtags: #fyp #painting #art #artist.
+  Find top painters TikTok influencers in United States in 2024.
+Most popular hashtags: #fyp #painting #artist #acrylicpainting.
 platform: TikTok
-hits: 1064
+hits: 1066
-text_top: Identify the top-rated TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok influencers on inBeat.
-text_bottom: Our platform holds 1064 TikTok influencers like this in United States for you to pitch.
+text_bottom: Our database holds 1066 TikTok influencers like this in United States for you to work with.
 profiles:
   - username: "bumbunniii"
     fullname: >-